H G Wells

 Stephanie Garber wanted to be an explorer until she realised most of the world had already been discovered.
 So she started creating her own worlds, which is why she now writes imaginative fiction.
 When she's not writing, Stephanie teaches creative writing at a private college in northern California.
-CARAVAL is her debut novel.
+LEGENDARY will be her second novel.

 Emma Garcia's first taste of romance came after a B.M.X championship final, when she found comfort in the arms of a fidgety vegan in a mohair jumper.
 She is the author of NEVER GOOGLE HEARTBREAK and OMG BABY!, and she has also written and illustrated three children's picture books.
 She lives in York with her husband and their three children.
 You can visit Emma's website www.emmagarcia.co.uk to find out more, or follow her on Twitter @emzagarcia.